iteravirgo/bcsitera.github.io/apps/moderan/docs/en-US/help.md

 ### Setup dimensions in Moderan and BC
 To use dimensions, add the Accounting Code of the Moderan building, in the form: DIMENSION:DIMENSIONVALUE.
 For example: DEPARTMENT:MAIN.
 The same dimension and dimension value must be described in BC.

+### Setup Payment Terms Code in Moderan and BC
+Describe the same Payment Terms Codes in Moderan and in BC.

 ### Setup accounting codes in Moderan